 Photos and images of Basra.

-Originally, the BEIT NAMA House had been taken over and allotted to the General Medical Stores Depot.
+The Beit Nama Officer’s Convalescent Hospital was located at Mohammerah.
+Originally, the Beit Nama House had been taken over and allotted to the General Medical Stores Depot.
 In July 1916, an Indian Medical Services (IMS) officer, Major MUNRO, was appointed in charge of converting it into a new Officer’s Hospital with a capacity of 100 beds.
 During July, equipment was landed and the place was cleaned by the Sanitary Section.

 Wrecks in the Shatt-el-Arab:

 Wrecks in the Shatt-el-Arab deliberately sunk by the Turks to block the channel.
 The Shatt-el-Arab is the principal stream of the delta of the Euphrates and Tigris after their junction.